andrepanis/Cloud-Network/README.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _TODO: Add whitelisted IP addresses_
-- The IP address that is allowed to access the Jump Box CM is the local address of your host machine
+- The IP address that is allowed to access the Jump Box CM is the local address of your host machine.

 Machines within the network can only be accessed by secure shell connection.
 - TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?